 Some tutorials in this module may require editing your WordPress template or server files.
 If you need help modifying template or server files please contact a professional or experienced WordPress user for assistance (learn where to get help with WordPress).

 Important: Always do a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your data manually, then get help from a WordPress professional, or use backup plugins.
+If you don’t want to do site backups, then consider using a professional, or use WordPress backup plugins.

-Learn about a great WordPress backup plugin that we recommend using to automate site backups here:
+You can read about a WordPress backup plugin that can automate your backup process here:

 WordPress Backup Plugins

 Click below to learn more about automating WordPress backups using plugins: